rajnandan1/rajnandan/docs/md/index.md

 Here are few things about me:

-- I have been writing code since 2012.
-Even though my day job is being a manager but I still love to write code.
+- I have been writing code to build something meaningful to me since 2012.
 - I have built softwares that are being used by millions of users.
 - Currently I am writing code in Go, Svelte and NodeJS
 - I don't like cognitive overload, I like to keep things simple and minimal.